Daniel908009/Kivy-Tetris/README.md

 - [X] Basic UI layout
 - [X] Basic scoring and colision detection
 - [ ] Make the start button work (currently the game automaticaly starts when opened)
+- [ ] Make the rotating work in both directions (currently pieces only rotate clockwise)
 - [ ] Piece designer (this is why the rotating was done dynamicaly)
 - [ ] Saving piece designs to a .json file
 - [ ] Switch the drawing to a separate thread from the game logic (this will improve the player experience when resizing the game)